CollarNetworks/docs/loan/request-quote.md

 === 3. **Offchain Management**

-To enhance speed and efficiency, the initial request and offer management occur offchain.
-This allows for rapid processing and negotiation without the delays associated with onchain transactions.
+To optimize speed and efficiency, the initial request and offer management are handled offchain.
+This approach enables swift processing and negotiation, allowing for more flexible and dynamic interactions between borrowers and suppliers.

 === 4. **Approval and Onchain Transition**